ipcamit/KIMPortableModels.jl/docs/src/api/constants.md

 # Constants & Units

-This page documents the constants, enumerations, and unit systems provided by KIM.jl.
+This page documents the constants, enumerations, and unit systems provided by KIMPortableModels.jl.

 ## Enumerations

-The following enumerations are defined and exported from KIM.jl:
+The following enumerations are defined and exported from KIMPortableModels.jl:

 - `Numbering`: Zero-based or one-based indexing
 - `LengthUnit`: Length units (angstrom, meter, etc.)